 Innovation Fund Projects

-In addition to the Exemplar Schools, all schools in the district is will receive an allocation of innovation funds to use in conjunction with their bond projects to create innovative learning environments.
+In addition to the Blueprint Schools, all schools in the district is will receive an allocation of innovation funds to use in conjunction with their bond projects to create innovative learning environments.
 Elementary schools receive $200,000, middle schools receive $400,000, K-8 schools receive $600,000 and high schools receive $800,000.
 Schools access their funds during the bond phase that is assigned to their school.
 We have established processes and guidelines to support schools in the use of their funds.

 During the project design phase, school teams create a project plan that includes learning objectives to connect the use of the space to how it will impact students.
 Teachers are supported during the first year by the Innovation Cohort, a professional development program facilitated by the BVSD Innovation and Ed Tech Teams.
 At the end of the implementation year, teams create a digital story to share how their project has affected learning.
 Look for the stories on the project pages below.